jjdenhertog/plex-music-search/README.md

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jjdenhertog)

 Are you a developer and have some free time on your hand?
-It would be great if someone can help me maintain and improve this library.
+It would be great if you can help me maintain and improve this library.